Waterways of the West

 - The proposed format and how it be run if a physical gathering is not possible (eg. online)

 - How the group expects the event will improve their cultural knowledge, support reconciliation and deliver their future NRM outcomes.

-If you have any questions or wish to discuss your ideas before submitting you EOI, please Barry Kennedy, Regional Landcare Coordinator for the Port Phillip and Western Port region, on 0447 821 559 or firstname.lastname@example.org.
+EOIs can be emailed to Barry Kennedy, Regional Landcare Coordinator for the Port Phillip and Western Port region, at email@example.com.